 - Set up a loyalty program.

 - Improve customer experience.

-Although each of these tips are distinct, they all have one thing in common: they center your customer’s interactions with your business.
+Although each of these tips is distinct, they all have one thing in common: they center your customer’s interactions with your business.
 Your services should always put the customer and their furry friend first.
 By offering the very best customer experience, you will naturally build a larger client base and ensure that your customers stay loyal for years to come.

 As you’re brainstorming ways to increase your profits, don’t lose sight of your clients' perspectives.
 It’s easy to cut corners or overcharge to raise your profits, but the short-term growth you might get from these changes is not sustainable.
 Investing in services and programs that your customers will genuinely enjoy is your best option when it comes to continuous growth.